-They have dark eyes which are almond in color and set in a deep expression.
+They have dark eyes which are almond in colour and set in a deep expression.
 The chest and the shoulder area are marked with dark rings of hairs and an underbite.
-Apart from the standard colors, there are also other colors that are not part of the regular color classification, like blue and tortoiseshell.
+Apart from the standard colours, there are also other colours that are not part of the regular colour classification, like blue and tortoiseshell.

 Important facts about Indian Pariah Dog: